-Stay Connected: COVID-19 Information Update Read More
+Stay Connected: COVID-19 Vaccine Information Read More

 The Downtown Minneapolis Neighborhood Association represents people who live, work, or own property in the Downtown East and Downtown West neighborhoods.